 Chances are that if you are remotely into underground culture, you will have quite a few records, shirts or other things adorned with artwork by Raymond Pettibon.

-A Pen of All Work is the largest presentation of Pettibon’s work to date and features more than six hundred drawings from the 1960s to the present.
-This unique collection provides insight into the mind of one of the most influential and visionary living American artists.
+A Pen of All Work is the most comprehensive anthology of Pettibon’s work to date and features more than six hundred drawings from the 1960s to the present.
+It illuminates the process behind Pettibon’s work and his raison d’être.

-The book includes an interview with Raymond Pettibon conducted by Massimiliano Gioni, as well as contributions by Benjamin Buchloh, Gary Carrion-Murayari, Sarah Lehrer-Graiwer, Frances Stark, and Lynne Tillman.
+Based on an interview with Raymond Pettibon, conducted by Massimiliano Gioni, this ultimate monograph contains essays by the likes of Benjamin Buchloh, Gary Carrion-Murayari, Sarah Lehrer-Graiwer, Frances Stark, and Lynne Tillman.

-This is the ultimate monograph on this provocative artist, who has helped to redefine contemporary art and no matter if you are a longstanding admirer or new to the game, this generous selection is almost certain to include information and, more importantly, pictures, that you have never seen before.
+An essential book on this provocative artist, who has helped to redefine contemporary art and no matter if you are a longstanding admirer or new to the game, this generous selection is almost certain to include information and, more importantly, artwork and pictures, that you have never seen before.

 8.5 / 10